ouyanghaodong/DEYOv1.5/README.md

 Please note that if you directly adopt a model pre-trained on the COCO dataset, you may not achieve the best results, as we have set the one-to-many branch to a frozen state, which means the one-to-many branch will not undergo further fine-tuning optimization based on your dataset.
 You will need to fine-tune the model pre-trained on the COCO dataset during the First Training Stage.

+If you have made changes to the `ultralytics/engine/trainer.py` during the frist training stage, please revert it.

 ```python
 from ultralytics import DEYO